The Threads Are Identified

 August 20th.
 Thread one: Clark National Park.

-The frustrated rangers with Fish and Wildlife, radio-tracked the old bear to the park boundary, but then no farther.
-They had set out earlier that same morning to find out what the problem might be before the battery in its radio-collar died.
+The frustrated rangers with Fish and Wildlife, radio-tracked the old bear to the park boundary, but no farther.
+They'd set out earlier that same morning to find out what the problem might be, before the battery in its radio-collar died.

 She felt hot and irritable the way the day was progressing, as well as nervous and frustrated.
-She was also overdressed with a tight bra and irritating panties that she would not have bothered with on such a strenuous walk.
-Her bra; she rarely wore one despite the size of her breasts, was definitely too tight.
+She was also overdressed, with a tight bra and irritating panties that she would not have bothered with on such a strenuous walk.
+In fact, most of their clothes; hers and Scott’s would have gone by now.
+Her bra-- she rarely wore one despite the size of her breasts-- was definitely too tight.
 Her breasts had changed again.
 Could she be pregnant?
 She hoped so.

 But for Hal, she would have taken off her shirt at the last small dribble of water some few hundred feet below them, and wet it before putting it back on loosely, leaving it open if she put it back on at all, so that Scott could admire and touch her breasts, as he often did, and Scott would have done the same with his shirt.
 Their shorts would have soon followed, and they would both have climbed with only boots and socks on, letting the wind flow over their bodies.

 Without any covering to hide those stimulative signs from each other, it would be obvious from Scott’s response to her, when it was time to make love again, and those times came with impressive regularity out here.
-There was something about being outdoors, alone, miles from everywhere, and letting the wind blow one’s cares and inhibitions away.
+There was something about being outdoors, alone, miles from everywhere, naked or nearly so, and letting the wind blow one’s cares and inhibitions away.